convei-wwf/sp1_shiny_title_screening/criteria_long.md

 An ideal paper would have *valuation* of *EO data* in context of one of the *NASA Applied Science themes* as its stated purpose, and should be set aside for full text screening.
 Combinations of one or two of those elements show promise and should be retained for secondary analyses.
 A title/abstract that shows none of these elements should be excluded from further investigation.

-### A. Valuation of data is explicit goal of document
+### A. Valuation of data is an explicit goal of the study

 Title and/or abstract *explicitly* describes purpose as *valuation* of *data* (not necessarily EO data) on some *objective or subjective metric of value*.

+* **Rationale:** Many studies and projects apply EO data to understand or achieve some societal benefit.
+Many of these studies evaluate an outcome according to some objective or subjective metric of value, e.g., improved crop yields, improved persistence of a threatened species, increased economic efficiency of water management policy.
+In such a case, the top-line result likely integrates contributions from many datasets, making it impossible to parse the value contribution of a single dataset (EO or otherwise).

+* A *metric of value* could be economic (e.g., US$),
-* **Valuation** is more than merely comparison or application.
+* **Valuation** is more than just application of EO data.
-    * Comparison may result in an estimate of *relative* value, while application indicates *implicit* value (otherwise the data would not be used), but if that value metric is not explicitly stated, a document should not be included in this criterion.
+    * Application of EO data in pursuit of other goals/insights is quite common.
+Application indicates *implicit* value - otherwise the data would not be used!
+However, this is not sufficient.
+However, if that value metric is not explicitly stated, and an improvement in value due to use of the data
+* **Valuation** is more than just comparison.
     * For example, Howe et al. (2022): *Comparing Sentinel-2 And Landsat 8 For Burn Severity Mapping In Western North America*: this document compares performance of two satellite sources, but the title does not *explicitly* state on what value metric they are being compared (though the abstract may be more informative).
 * Data under valuation need not be EO data nor in a NASA Applied Science context; such methods may still hold promise for application to EO/Applied Sciences.
+* **Rationale:** Valuation of

 ### B. Earth Observation context